sasidharvanukuri/sickseek-developer-health-js/README.md

 # DEVELOPER HEALTH - SICKSEEK (Test)

 Developer Health is "chrome based extension" which helps to remind developers to standup and relax after certain time (based on their choice).
+**Do not Forget to give feed back : https://forms.gle/mHH2fCVVGvWd1E1z6
 # Features!

   - Select a "Frequency" based on choice (by default - every 1 hour)